 a) Dial indicator is attached on a fixed machine component

 b) Moving parts are moving in different directions in testing the parallelism

-c) The two parts are moved by same amount
+c) The two parts are moved by the same amount

 d) Parts are moving together